Davos organizers: Musk wasn’t invited despite what he says

 The gathering has been criticized for a lack of concrete action that emerges after a series of sessions and speeches while the forum itself has been the target of online conspiracy theories from those who believe the forum involves a group of elites manipulating global events for their own benefit.

+Forum officials did extend invitations to Musk, as the boss of Tesla, to join a few times in the 2010s — the last being in 2015, but he never registered, and never attended the annual meeting, Zopf said.

+Many executives still trek to Davos to ride the coattails of the meeting and hobnob with corporate executives who flock to the town, at times taking potshots of the forum from the sidelines.
+Richard Branson, the British tycoon behind Virgin, has reputedly come several times for example, without attending the meeting itself.

-Plus, Musk might be a bit busy to be palling around with the powerful in snowy Switzerland.
+Musk might be a bit busy to be palling around with the powerful in snowy Switzerland anyway.

 While still grappling with the fallout from buying Twitter last year for $44 billion, Musk is facing trial over his tweet about taking Tesla private in 2018.